xozxro/FillToAlert/README.md

 - Scroll down to the 'Request Headers' section and copy the 'did' value.
 - Paste the 'did' value into the WEBULL_SECURITY_DID field in the _secrets.py file with 0 spaces between any of the quotes.

-### Running the Script

-To run the script:

-- Ensure that the _secrets.py file is saved and closed.
-- Open a command prompt or terminal window in the project directory.
-- Run the run.bat file by double-clicking on it.
-This will start the script and handle any unexpected script exits so that errors can be read.

 ### Configuring Discord Webhook